temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 }
 ```

 To overwrite this default naming and assign a custom Workflow Type, use the `@WorkflowMethod` annotation with the `name` parameter.
-In the following example, the Workflow Type is set to “Abc”.
+In the following example, the Workflow Type is set to "Abc".

 ```java
 @WorkflowInterface